HNLMS Koning der Nederlanden: Service

 In April 1887 she was sent together with Prins Hendrik der Nederlanden to Makassar for a three-month practice.

 From 25 June 1889 until 1 January 1893 she was attached to the naval force stationed on the north coast of Aceh.

 After that she served as station ship in Olehleh, Aceh until 7 February 1895.

 The 37-millimeter guns were replaced by two quick-firing, 75 mm guns and four 37-millimeter quick-firers by 1890.
 The ship decommissioned on 1 April 1895 and began her conversion to an accommodation and guard ship at Surabaya Dockyard in August 1896.
 She retained all four of her 120-millimeter and two of her 37-millimeter guns when she recommissioned on 1 December 1899.

 From 1920 till 1922 she served as debarkment and accommodation ship for the Submarine Service.
-She was set on fire in Surabaya and then scuttled to prevent her capture by the Japanese during World War II on 2 March 1942.
+After this, she returned to serving as an accommodation and guard ship.
+Her retained weapons were still operational when she was set on fire in Surabaya and scuttled to prevent her capture by the Japanese during World War II on 2 March 1942.